grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 very simple to implement.

-Note that every time the LB policy receives a new address list, it will start a new first Happy Eyeballs pass over the new list, even if some of the subchannels are not actually new due to their addresses having been present on both the old and new lists.
+Note that every time the LB policy receives a new address list, it will start a new first pass over the new list using Happy Eyeballs, even if some of the subchannels are not actually new due to their addresses having been present on both the old and new lists.
 This means that on the first pass through the address list for a subsequent address list update, when